|The DOOMO D meter matches the lines and finish of a Leica M2|

 securely closed with a screw.

 Overall, I found the DOOMO D light meter to be just what I wanted - simple, accurate, stylish, and well-made.
 For me, it's a perfect fit for my Leica, and I highly recommend it if you want an analog-style meter.
-It's available directly from Doomo-Made in China as well as some eBay sellers.
+It's available directly from Cameractive as well as Doomo and some eBay sellers.
 Also, take a look at the Doomo Instagram account, as well.
 At a price of $125, I think it's very affordable and probably the least expensive accessory for your Leica that you will ever find.
 I thank Zhang at Cameractive for contacting me and sending the meter to review.

 |rear view of the DOOMO D meter|